Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Introduction

-Nevertheless, similar class of problems - often referred to as task-oriented, goal-oriented or efficient communication approaches, has recently received significant attention from the communication society, see e.g., the extensive survey on similar problems in \cite{mostaani2021task, CALVANESE2021Semantic}.
-Table \ref{table: related-works} positions the current work against some of the recent research that are closely related.
-To date, there is no work in the literature that we are aware of, which provides an analytical approach to the design task-based communications for the coordination of multiple cooperative agents.
+Nevertheless, a similar class of problems - often referred to as task-oriented, goal-oriented or efficient communication approaches, has recently received significant attention from the communication society, see e.g., the extensive surveys on similar problems in \cite{mostaani2021task,gunduz2022beyond, strinati20216g}.
+Table \ref{table: related-works} positions the current work against some of the recent research that is closely related.
+To date, there is no work in the literature that we are aware of, which provides an analytical approach to the design of task-based communications for the coordination of multiple cooperative agents.